z31r4m/SDDD/README.md

 I miss 'SafariGrowl' and Chrome doesn't notify either.
 This method doesn't work for Firefox, but if you need the functionality there try the Firefox extension ["Growl GNTP"](https://addons.mozilla.org/en-US/firefox/addon/growlgntp/) which works with Firefox 20, even on Mac.

-Using a last 'any file' rule is problematic.
+Hazel is great, but if you use 'Any file' as a last rule it can be problematic.
 Why?
 Unzip file.
 DING.
 Move into folder.
 DING.
 Oh wow!
 A folder!
 DING.

-Using this rule, it should catch any file being 'created' via browser Download and *then* just go DING.
+Using *this* rule, it should catch "Any File" being 'created' via browser Download and *then* just go DING.

 ## Requires